clayy-esc/Investigating-Netflix-Movies/README.md

 <center><img src="image/netflix.jpg"></center>

+---

+# Investigating Netflix Movies

-**Netflix**!
-What started in 1997 as a DVD rental service has since exploded into one of the largest entertainment and media companies.
+**Netflix**, founded in 1997, started as a DVD rental service before evolving into one of the world’s largest streaming platforms.
+Today, it serves millions of subscribers across the globe, offering a wide range of movies, TV shows, documentaries, and original content.
+With its vast entertainment library and global reach, Netflix not only transformed how people consume media but also provides a valuable dataset for analyzing trends in the entertainment industry.

-Given the large number of movies and series available on the platform, it is a perfect opportunity to flex your exploratory data analysis skills and dive into the entertainment industry.

-You work for a production company that specializes in nostalgic styles.
-You want to do some research on movies released in the 1990's.
-You'll delve into Netflix data and perform exploratory data analysis to better understand this awesome movie decade!

-You have been supplied with the dataset `netflix_data.csv`, along with the following table detailing the column names and descriptions.
-Feel free to experiment further after submitting!
+This project analyzes **Netflix movies released between year 2000 to 2010** using Python, Pandas, and Matplotlib.
+The goal is to uncover patterns in genres, durations, and overall movie distribution during this decade.

+---

-## The data
+## Dataset
-### **netflix_data.csv**
+The dataset **`netflix_data.csv`** contains following information:
 | Column | Description |
 |--------|-------------|
 | `show_id` | The ID of the show |